 Cotton is Marimekko’s most traditional, the most widely used material.
 We want that the cotton we use, has been produced in fair working conditions and that the farmers have received an appropriate compensation for the work.
-However, cotton is challenging to trace which also makes it challenging to monitor the realisation of human rights.
+However, cotton is challenging to trace which also makes it challenging to monitor the realization of human rights.
 The challenge is common to the industry.
-Child labour and forced labour still exists in certain cotton-growing areas.
+Child labor and forced labor still exists in certain cotton-growing areas.
 In some cases, it is also possible that cotton originating from different countries gets mixed with each other to conceal the true origin.

 Information of the origin of cotton does not currently necessarily flow well enough from the farmer to the ginner to the trader to the spinner to weaver of the fabric and to the end user.
 When one has thousands of products and many links in the supply chain like Marimekko does, accurate traceability of all products is practically impossible.

 In 2013, we took an important step towards better cotton by joining the international Better Cotton Initiative (BCI), which aims to make global cotton production more sustainable by training farmers in more efficient cultivation methods using less water and chemicals.
 Together with the other members of BCI, we are able to influence global cotton production on a much broader front than if we acted alone.